 In search of gorgeous fall mantel decor ideas to welcome the changing of the seasons?
 The shift from summer to fall is always exciting: the crisp feeling in the air, the changing foliage, and the shorter days represent a sort of fresh start and the onset of the holiday season.

-This also makes it the perfect time to transition to a warm and cozy feeling at home with some winning fall decorating ideas—and a fall mantel is a great way to welcome the season and all the cozy aspects that come along with it.
+This also makes it the perfect time to transition to a warm and cozy feeling at home with some fall decor—and a fall mantel is a great way to welcome the season and all the cozy aspects that come along with it.

 If you’re lucky enough to have a working fireplace mantel in your home, you know all too well just how wonderful it is to gather around the warmth of the fire on a particularly cool day—and even more so if you’ve gone out of your way to make your mantel the centerpiece of your living room or den.